-When checking the condition of the tools, remember that the cold and damp to which they have been exposed can lead to oxidisation of metal and plastic becoming brittle.
-Oxidisation leads to rust and if plastic becomes brittle, it can crack or break.
+When checking the condition of the tools, remember that the cold and damp to which they have been exposed can lead to the oxidization of metal and plastic becoming brittle.
+Oxidization leads to rust and if plastic becomes brittle, it can crack or break.

 If necessary, make new replacement handles, preferably in wood.
 Strong metal tools with wooden handles are easy to maintain and wasted less often.

 Older tools were more robustly made and although often heavier, are likely to last longer.
 The metal parts can be sharpened and oiled.

 If you come across any rust patches, you should file them away and rub oil into the metal.
 The oil will help to protect and seal the metal edges from damage by the cold and humidity levels in the air.
 Next season, when you dig your ground with sharpened tools, you will notice a huge difference.

 Then come the spring you can focus all your energies on the new season.

 It’s a bit early to build a cold frame as strong winds could damage the top, but you could plan where you will build one early in spring in order to protect your plants from late frosts or cold spring winds.

 You could even do the preparatory work, marking out the box that will sit on your beds or over planters or raised beds.
 Make sure that the frame for the back of the cold frame is higher than the front so that the end result will be a sloping roof.

 When choosing the site for the cold frame, choose somewhere that faces the sun.
 The slope should face south if you are in the northern hemisphere, or north if you are in the southern hemisphere.

 If you want to create new raised beds, this is a good time to get the preparatory work done.
 And being physical work, you’ll even keep warm doing it!